Collaboration Workflow

 /collab/{id}to confirm assets and communication are up to date. -

-Change the proposal status to completed when the main work is finished.
+Mark the project Completed when the main work is finished.

 -